Bruno Gustavo da Silva: Ultimate Fighting Championship

 Silva was scheduled to face Su Mudaerji in a flyweight bout at UFC Fight Night: Lee vs. Oliveira on 14 March 2020.
 However, due to the COVID-19 pandemic in mainland China, Mudaerji was forced to withdraw from the event as he would not travel to prepare for the fight and was replaced by promotional newcomer David Dvořák.
 He lost the fight via unanimous decision.

-Silva was scheduled to face Tagir Ulanbekov on 12 September 2020 at UFC Fight Night: Waterson vs. Hill.
+Silva was scheduled to face Tagir Ulanbekov on 12 September 2020, at UFC Fight Night: Waterson vs. Hill.
 However, due to travel restrictions related to the COVID-19 pandemic, the pairing was rescheduled and took place four weeks later at UFC Fight Night: Moraes vs. Sandhagen.
 He lost the fight by unanimous decision.

-Silva faced JP Buys on 20 March 2021 at UFC on ESPN 21.
+As the last fight of his prevailing contract, Silva faced JP Buys on 20 March 2021, at UFC on ESPN 21.
 After knocking Buys down multiple times during the bout, da Silva won the bout via technical knockout in the second round.
 This win earned him the Performance of the Night award.

-Silva signed a new, four-fight deal with the organization.
+Silva signed a new, four-fight deal with the organisation.

-Silva, replacing Denys Bondar, faced Victor Rodriguez on 22 May 2021 at UFC Fight Night: Font vs. Garbrandt.
+Silva, replacing Denys Bondar, faced Victor Rodriguez on 22 May 2021, at UFC Fight Night: Font vs. Garbrandt.
 He won the fight via knockout a minute into the first round.
 This win earned him the Performance of the Night award.

-Silva faced Tyson Nam on March 11, 2023, at UFC Fight Night 221.
+Silva faced Tyson Nam on 11 March 2023, at UFC Fight Night 221.
 He won the fight via technical submission due to a rear-naked choke in round two.
 This win earned him the Performance of the Night award.

+Silva was scheduled to face Cody Durden on 23 September 2023, at UFC Fight Night 228.
+However, the bout was cancelled because Durden filled in to face Jake Hadley at UFC on ESPN: Sandhagen vs. Font as a result of the withdrawal of Hadley's original opponent.
+Durden and Silva faced each other on 20 July 2024, at UFC on ESPN 60.
+Silva won the fight by technical knockout in the second round.
+This fight earned him another Performance of the Night award.

+Silva faced former RIZIN Bantamweight Champion Manel Kape on 14 December 2024 at UFC on ESPN 63.
+Despite delivering three low-blows resulting in a point deduction for Silva, Silva ended up losing the fight by technical knockout via a body kick and punches in the third round.

+Silva was scheduled to face Joshua Van on 8 March 2025, at UFC 313.
+However, Silva pulled out due to an injury and was replaced by Road to UFC Season 2 flyweight winner Rei Tsuruya.
+The bout was re-scheduled and took place on 7 June 2025 at UFC 316.
+Silva lost the fight by technical knockout late into the third round.

+Silva faced Park Hyun-sung on 18 October 2025 at UFC Fight Night 262.
+He won the fight via a rear-naked choke submission in the third round.